qYuki/hanamaru/_posts/2021-08-02-datenshi-osu-standard-1v1-special-17-august.md

 - 1v1 with Single Elimination
 - Have a datenshi account that is more than 1 month old
+- Your account must have 1Kpp before registration
 - Roll winner will have chance for first pick and first ban
 - No doublebanning and No doublepicking except NM
 - All players will be shuffled by randomly in the bracket